Jim Harbaugh

 From 1994 to 2001, while still playing in the NFL, Harbaugh was an unpaid assistant coach at Western Kentucky University, where his father Jack was head coach.
 In 2002, he returned to the NFL as the quarterbacks coach for the Oakland Raiders.
 Harbaugh returned to the college ranks in 2004 as the head coach at the University of San Diego.
 After leading San Diego to consecutive Pioneer League championships in 2005 and 2006, he moved to Stanford in 2007, where he led the Cardinal to two bowl berths in four seasons, including a win in the 2011 Orange Bowl.
 Immediately afterward, Harbaugh signed a five-year deal as head coach of the NFL's San Francisco 49ers, where he led the team to the NFC Championship game in each of his first three seasons after the franchise missed the playoffs for eight consecutive seasons beforehand.
 He and his older brother, Baltimore Ravens coach John Harbaugh, became the first pair of brothers to serve as head coaches in NFL history.
 Their teams played in a Thanksgiving Classic game in 2011 and in Super Bowl XLVII at the end of the 2012 season.

+Harbaugh accepted the job as head football coach for the University of Michigan Wolverines in 2015.
+Harbaugh led the team to three consecutive Big Ten Conference titles, including berths in the College Football Playoff in the 2021 and 2022 season, eventually winning a national championship in 2023: the school's first since 1997, and the first undisputed national championship since 1948.

+On January 24, 2024, Harbaugh left Michigan to return to the NFL, signing a five-year contract to become the head coach of the Los Angeles Chargers, leading them to a playoff appearance in his first year as head coach.

 Early life and education

-Born in Toledo, Ohio on December 23, 1963, Harbaugh is the son of Jacqueline M. "Jackie" (née Cipiti) and Jack Harbaugh.
+Born in Toledo, Ohio, on December 23, 1963, Harbaugh is the son of Jacqueline M. "Jackie" (née Cipiti) and Jack Harbaugh.
 His mother is of half-Sicilian and half-Polish ancestry and his father is of Irish and German ancestry.
 Both Jim and his brother John were born in Toledo, while his father was an assistant football coach at nearby Perrysburg High School in Perrysburg.

 During Harbaugh's childhood, the family moved frequently, as his father held assistant coaching positions at Morehead State (1967), Bowling Green (1967–1970), Iowa (1971–1973), Michigan (1973–1979), Stanford (1980–1981), and Western Michigan (1982–1986).
-Harbaugh played for the junior league Ann Arbor Packers and then for Tappan Junior High before moving on to Pioneer High School.
+Harbaugh played for the junior league Ann Arbor Packers and then for Tappan Junior High, (now Tappan Middle School) before moving on to Pioneer High School.
 When his father became defensive coordinator at Stanford, he transferred to Palo Alto High School, graduating in 1982.

-Harbaugh received a Bachelor of Arts with a major in communication from the University of Michigan in 1986.
+Harbaugh received a Bachelor of Arts with a major in communications from the University of Michigan in 1986.